rafagale/tuya-rest-api/README.md

 It uses the official nodejs connector by Tuya which supports the new Signature algorithm implemented on June 30, 2021 on Tuya IoT Platform.

 Useful to use with NFC tags and/or to enhace automation tasks with other frameworks.
-Eg: Write the endpoint to a NFC tag to turn on/off all the lights in the same room
+Eg: Write the endpoint call to a NFC tag to turn on/off all the lights in the same room/group.

 ## Installation